 -

-Jonathon Schramm of Rutgers University for a proposal titled "A multiscale analysis of contemporary and historical facilitators of the invasion of an exotic grass into hardwood forests of New Jersey"
+Jonathon Schramm of Rutgers University - "A multiscale analysis of contemporary and historical facilitators of the invasion of an exotic grass into hardwood forests of New Jersey"

-Lynn McNamara of the Antioch New England Graduate School for a proposal titled "The geographic and ecological distribution of wild chervil, Anthriscus sylvestris (L.) Hoffm. in Vermont"
+Lynn McNamara of the Antioch New England Graduate School - "The geographic and ecological distribution of wild chervil, Anthriscus sylvestris (L.) Hoffm. in Vermont"

 Abstracts